nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppLifecycle.rst

 ****

 The ``POST /init`` endpoint is called after the ExApp is enabled in Nextcloud.
-This is a trigger for ExApp to start its initialization process, e.g. downloading models, starter data, etc.
+This is a trigger for the ExApp to start its initialization process, e.g. downloading models, starter data, etc.

 .. note::

-	Default init timeout (``init_timeout``) is 40 minutes.
-It can be changed by admin in AppAPI settings or via CLI command ``occ config:app:set app_api init_timeout --value 40 --type mixed``.
+	The default init timeout (``init_timeout``) is 40 minutes.
+It can be changed in the AppAPI admin settings or via the command ``occ config:app:set app_api init_timeout --value 40 --type mixed``.

 URL: ``POST http://localhost:2345/init``